 Each year at Bridgetown, all children take part in the Taking Care Project as part of the PSHE (Physical Social and Health Education) curriculum.
 We have been using this project over the past two years as a school and it is taught by the class teacher.
 It is a countrywide programme about Protective Behaviour that helps prevent abuse and harm.
 In order to protect children everybody needs to take responsibility for their own behaviour towards them.

 Through this programme the children will have age appropriate information that will help them identify when they don’t feel safe and equips them with skills and strategies so they can get help to feel safe again.
+In October 2018, all employees took part in an inspiring 'Taking care' training day to develop consistency, knowledge and understanding across our school of how to promote the best and safest environment in which children can learn, grow and thrive.

 There are two themes in Protective Behaviours: